advaith1/yesno/README.md

 The Cloud Firestore service account JSON file should be in `FIRESTORE.json`.

-Self-hosting YesNo is not recommended, but please don't make a public clone.
+Self-hosting YesNo is not recommended, and please don't make a public clone.